 Donate A Mattress

 For every new Sleep Country mattress purchase that we deliver to you, at the same time, our delivery team can also pick up your old mattress for a $10 Green Fee.
 This is a small fee we charge to help us continue our charity and recycling programs.
 We’ll sort the old mattresses and ensure that as many mattresses as possible end up with families in need.
 Last year we were able to donate over 45,000 mattresses to families in need.
+In addition, we recycled 61,000 mattresses that could not be donated to charity.
 Please see store for exact details.

 A good education is one of the building blocks young children need in their development.
 SchoolBOX is an organization that is committed to supporting the right of every child to a basic education in Central America.
 This summer, Sleep Country proudly presents the Cycle 4 SchoolBOX fundraiser.
 The fundraiser consists of one man cycling 8000km across Canada to raise funds and awareness for SchoolBOX.
 With this event, SchoolBOX hopes to raise enough funds to build a school and provide 8000 children with the notebooks and pencils they need to obtain an education.
 Please visit www.SchoolBOX.ca to learn more about the Cycle 4 SchoolBOX ride.
 Each kilometer cycled brings hope to a child and together, we can make a difference in the world.